 In some places we may discover larger pieces of chametz – a slice of bread, a piece of a biscuit, a cracker that has slipped behind a counter or shelf.
 These pieces require more thought and effort to get rid of them.
 We need to examine them carefully and understand from where they have come.
 Utilizing the fire of discrimination and the burning love for God in our hearts, we need to strive to eliminate these negative qualities from our character and set out to create a chametz-free direction for our lives.
 These pieces can be put aside and then placed on the fire on the morning of Erev Pesach (the eve of Passover), a burnt offering before God for the festival.

 This process of cleansing comes to its culmination on the night before Pesach when we search through the house by the light of a candle.
-Proverbs 20:27 states: “The soul of man is the candle of God.”
+Proverbs 20:27 states: “The soul of a human being is the candle of God.”
 On this night, we are illuminated by the light of the soul that shines into the hidden corners of our heart.
 With this soul light, we see ourselves with a new understanding and clarity.
 We see our lives in a more expansive way.
 This, Rebbe Natan of Nemirov explains, is the inner meaning of the Talmudic dictum that the search for chametz must take place Or l’arba asar – on the eve of the 14th of the Hebrew month of Nissan, or read more literally, by the light of the fourteenth.
 On that night, the great light of the holyday already begins to flood into our awareness.
 This Divine light opens new windows of opportunity that provide us with a fresh direction in removing the deeper levels of chametz from our lives.

 Yet, there are some areas that we simply cannot change on our own; some qualities and personality patterns that are too deeply ingrained in us, too intimately intertwined with the way in which we perceive the world and ourselves.
 The only thing we can do in such cases is to hand them over to God.
 This is why the prayer that we say after we burn the chametz declares: “All chametz in my possession, whether I have seen it or not, whether I have removed it or not, should be annulled and considered ownerless, like the dust of the earth.”
 This is our way of saying to God: “I cannot do it all on my own; I do not know how to get rid of this chametz.
 Please, in your infinite compassion, remove this chametz from me; please take away these fears and worries, please eradicate these failings and imperfections from me.”